Kraith: Plot

-Lichtenberg believed that, at the time, most readers incapable of accepting the ideas she proposes, because they were far too radical or ahead of their time.
+Lichtenberg believed that, at the time, most readers were incapable of accepting the ideas she proposed, because they were far too radical or ahead of their time.

 Kraith took a different turn with the input of Sondra Marshak as Lichtenberg's chief collaborator.
 One of Lichtenberg's plot arcs concerned the idea that Kirk, having been in contact with a number of telepathic alien species, had gained telepathy.
 In order learn control and proper use of his new abilities he came to Vulcan to attend a psychic school.
 For this and other reasons, some politically complex, he was then adopted by Sarek and educated in the Vulcan way of life.
 This education had occasionally involved a "Warder-Liege compact" between Kirk and Spock, in which Kirk accepted Spock as his mentor and obeyed his commands (or vice versa, as in the Kraith novel Federation Centennial).

-Marshak, seeing plot possibilities in the Warder-Liege, and revived and expanded on its implications.
-Later Kraith stories are rife with BDSM undertones, and in one entry, Joan Winston's "The Maze" (published in Metamorphosis 2), Spock spanks Kirk a as punishment for disobeying an order in favor of saving Spock's life while under Warder-Liege restrictions.
+Marshak saw plot possibilities in the Warder-Liege and revived and expanded on its implications.
+Later Kraith stories are rife with BDSM undertones, and in one entry, Joan Winston's "The Maze" (published in Metamorphosis 2), Spock spanks Kirk as a punishment for disobeying an order in favor of saving Spock's life while under Warder-Liege restrictions.